Cross-Platform App Development: NativeScript vs React Native - What To Choose

 Since cross-platform mobile apps are gaining popularity for the majority of services, companies face issues with choosing the right framework for their product.
 According to the Statista report, one-third of today's mobile developers use cross-platform technologies or frameworks, while the rest of them tend to use native tools.
 The question of choosing what suits you best is essential as it can affect the cost and functionality of the final application.

-Even though some companies have an in-house team that can choose the best framework for them, most businesses lack this knowledge and are not well aware of available tools for modern software solutions.
-This is why we carefully curated this guide to help those who need a little help figuring it out and compare these two mobile app development frameworks.
+Even though some companies have an in-house team that can choose the best framework for them, most businesses lack this knowledge and are not well aware of the available tools for modern software solutions.
+This is why we carefully curated this guide to help those who need a little help figuring it out and compared these two mobile app development frameworks.
 But let's start with the basics.

 NativeScript vs React Native: Brief Overview

 It is worth noting that choosing the right framework between two JS-based ones is a challenging task and, ideally, it should be done during the discovery phase of a software project.
 Both are suitable for cross-platform mobile app development and share many similarities but still question many people when it comes to a choice.
-Even though we will discuss every point layer, now let's take a look at a brief comparison that includes the performance, learning curve, popularity, as well as the communities of NativeScript vs React Native.
+Even though we will discuss every point later, now let's take a look at a brief comparison that includes the performance, learning curve, popularity, as well as the communities of NativeScript vs React Native.

 - Best for Apps on Angular, Vue.js, or Svelte Stack